agrestio/agrest-benchmark/README.md

-# `agrest-benchmark` - a project to test Agrest framework performance
+# `agrest-benchmark` tests relative performance of the Agrest framework